marcosegborges/ffmpeg/readme.md

  -vpre normal
 ```

- `-vpre` is the quality setting, better quality takes longer to encode, some alternatives are: default, normal, hq, max.
+ `-vpre` is the quality setting; better quality takes longer to encode.
+Some alternatives are default, normal, hq, or max.
 Note that the `-vpre` command only works if the corresponding setting file is available.

 # Author

-I'm [Marcos Gomes-Borges](http://www.marcosgomesborges.com), a R&D Computer Vision Engineer.
+I am [Marcos Gomes-Borges](http://www.marcosgomesborges.com), a R&D Computer Vision Engineer.

 Feel free to contact me on my twitter [@MarcosEGBorges](http://twitter.com/MarcosEGBorges) to discuss any idea if you wish.